 - Blue Cheeses: Blue cheeses age in cool locations with a high level of humidity.
 These conditions promote the growth of specific funguses that give the cheeses their rich, spicy flavors.
 While they look (and sometimes smell) as if they were inedible, they are surprisingly delicious on their own or in sauces.
 Great blue cheeses are French Roquefort, British Stilton, and Italian Gorgonzola.

 You might have realized that all of our examples come from Europe.
 Nevertheless, most gourmet markets in the United States should sell them.
-But even if you don’t find them, it’s not a problem.
+But even if you do not find them, it is not a problem.
 Local cheeses can pair wonderfully with wine, too, given they have similar characteristics.
-Don’t hesitate to ask a shop clerk for help if you’re unsure.
+Do not hesitate to ask a shop clerk for help if you are unsure.

 Now you have an idea of the different categories of wine and cheese.
-Let’s proceed with some general pairing rules.
+Let us proceed with some general pairing rules.
 If you follow them, you will provide an excellent experience to your guests that exceeds the flavors of wines and cheeses when consumed separately.

 - Pair wines and cheeses that share equal intensity.
 Wines that are strong in alcohol match best with cheeses that have intense flavors.